open-mmlab/mmaction2/docs/en/advanced_guides/customize_optimizer.md

 )
 ```

-In the above example, a SGD optimizer with 0.0003 learning rate and 0.0001 weight decay is built.
+In the above example, a SGD optimizer with learning rate 0.0003 and weight decay 0.0001 is built.

 ### Use optimizers supported by PyTorch

 We support all the optimizers implemented by PyTorch.
 To use a different optimizer, just need to change the `optimizer` field of config files.
-For example, if you want to use [`Adam`](torch.optim.Adam), the modification in config file could be as the following.
+For example, if you want to use `torch.optim.Adam`, the modification in the config file could be as the following.

 ```python
 optim_wrapper = dict(